 What’s Going on Inside the Brain of a Hissing Cat?

 Heeling is a defensive response.
 A cat is more likely to hiss if the area that they feel is threatened.
 When your cat hisses at you, it is not out of aggression but rather an unconscious reaction triggered by a perceived threat.
 It may be an attempt to communicate with you or a desire to get away from you.
 In some cases, cats housed with other animals will let them know that they are not happy living in close quarters.

 Why Do Cats Hiss?

 Cats hiss as a form of communication.
-They may use it to let a cat or human know that they are uncomfortable.
-Heeling may be a way for the animal to let its owner know that there is something wrong and that it may need attention.
+They may use it to let a cat or human know they are uncomfortable.
+Heeling may be a way for the animal to let its owner know something is wrong and may need attention.
 Sometimes you will even notice your cat heeling in an attempt to get out of the bathtub since cats don’t like water being poured over them when bathing.

 1. The Warning Hiss

 The warning hiss is used when an animal feels threatened by another animal or human.
 The reason for a cat hissing at a person can be because of unwanted behavior, or perhaps because their owner has just moved them into a new space where they feel that their safety is being threatened.
 If your cat hisses at you, try not to get startled and give them plenty of space until they settle down.

 2. The In-pain Hiss

 This hiss is used in situations where the cat feels pain.
 It may mean they broke a bone or felt their owner hurt them.
 Try not to respond to this aggression, as you may worsen the situation.
 If your cat hisses at you, take them to their veterinarian right away so that a professional can see them.